NanoClem/Neo4jAPI/README.md

 It is an example of a Flask x Neo4j use, based on this dataset : https://pythontic.com/database/neo4j/create%20nodes%20and%20relationships

+**Since this project is fully based on a single data model, a more adaptative version is available [here](https://github.com/NanoClem/Flask4J-api) if you want to deal with any dataset.**

 ## Installation

 If you don't have Python installed yet, [get it here](https://www.python.org/downloads)